koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-Let's take for an example the view update when a button is clicked.
+Let's take an example for the view update when a button is clicked.

-You whould write a DOM manipulation in the event listener of the click event.
+You would write a DOM manipulation in the event listener of the click event.
 This is an imperative operation and describes how to update the view, not what the view should be.
 -->